joerg-walter-de/dokumente/satzung_en.md

 #### § 3 SELFLESSNESS
 * Der Verein verfolgt ausschließlich und unmittelbar gemeinnützige Zwecke im Sinne des Abschnitts „Steuerbegünstigte Zwecke“ der Abgabenordnung (§ 51 ff.
 AO).
 * Der Verein ist selbstlos tätig; er verfolgt nicht in erster Linie eigenwirtschaftliche Zwecke.
 Mittel des Vereins dürfen nur für die satzungsmäßigen Zwecke verwendet werden.
 Die Mitglieder erhalten keine Zuwendungen aus Mitteln des Vereins.
-* Es darf keine Person durch Ausgaben, die dem Zweck des Vereins fremd sind oder durch unverhältnismäßig hohe Vergütungen begünstigt werden.
+* No person shall profit from expendituresEs darf keine Person durch Ausgaben, die dem Zweck des Vereins fremd sind oder durch unverhältnismäßig hohe Vergütungen begünstigt werden.
 * Sollen ordentliche Mitglieder des Vereins oder Mitglieder der Organe des Vereins für die Ausübung genau zu definierender Tätigkeiten angestellt oder ihre Tätigkeit in anderer Form entlohnt bekommen, so ist hierfür ein Abschluss eines schriftlichen Vertrages erforderlich.

 #### § 4 MEMBERSHIP
 * Members can be natural person and legal entities of any legal form.
-* Der Vorstand entscheidet auf Antrag in Textform des Antragstellers über die Aufnahme.
-Der Vorstand entscheidet nach freiem Ermessen.
-Der Beschluss wird dem Antragsteller in Textform mitgeteilt.
-Der Beitritt Jugendlicher bis zur Volljährigkeit bedarf der schriftlichen Zustimmung der Eltern oder der des gesetzlichen Vertreters.
-Die Mitgliedschaft beginnt mit der Zustellung der Aufnahmebestätigung durch den Vorstand bzw. zum darin genannten Eintrittsdatum.
+* The executive committee Der Vorstand entscheidet auf Antrag in Textform des Antragstellers über die Aufnahme.
+The executive committee is free in its decision.
+The decision is made known to the applicant in writing.
+The admission of minors requires the written approval of the parents or of the legal guardian.
+The membership starts the service of the confirmation of admission by the executive committee or on the date specified in the conformiation admission.
 * The minimum length of a membership term are a three months.
 The membership is automatically extended by three monthsDie Mitgliedschaft dauert mindestens ein Quartal eines Jahres, danach verlängert sie sich jeweils um ein Quartal eines Jahres.
 * The membership ends:
   1. for legal entities with their dissolution.